-- Drug price negotiation Selected drugs covered by Medicare Parts B and D will be subject to mandatory price negotiations with Medicare beginning in 2026, with negotiated prices subject to a cap.
+• Drug price negotiation - Selected drugs covered by Medicare Parts B and D will be subject to mandatory price negotiations with Medicare, with negotiated prices subject to a cap and prices applicable to the Medicare Part D channel effective January 1, 2026.
 The number of drugs selected for negotiation will increase from 10 in 2026 to 20 in 2029 and subsequent years.
 The expenditure data used to determine the drugs selected for negotiation will be related to the period from June 1, 2022, to May 31, 2023.
+The pricing negotiation period began on October 1, 2023, and prices were announced in August 2024.
+In January 2025, the second round of drugs subject to a mandatory price negotiation with Medicare was announced, with government-set prices beginning in 2027.

-The pricing negotiation period began October 1, 2023. - Inflation rebate Certain drugs covered by Medicare Parts B and D for which prices are rising at a higher rate than that of inflation will become subject to rebates.
-Under Medicare Part B, the rebate will first be due with respect to the first quarter of 2023.
-Under Medicare Part D, the rebate will first be due with respect to the period from October 1, 2022, to September 30, 2023.
+- Inflation rebate Certain drugs covered by Medicare Parts B and D for which prices are rising at a higher rate than that of inflation became or will become subject to rebates.
+Under Medicare Part B, the rebate was first due with respect to the first quarter of 2023.
+Under Medicare Part D, the rebate was first due with respect to the period from October 1, 2022, to September 30, 2023.
 The initial Medicare Parts B and D benchmark period, with the Consumer Price Index for Urban Consumers (commonly known as CPI-U) used to calculate future inflation rebates, is as of January 1, 2021.
-On February 9, 2023, the Centers for Medicare & Medicaid Services issued initial guidance on rebatable drugs to the following: - Pharmaceutical manufacturers of Part B rebatable drugs and other interested parties. - Pharmaceutical manufacturers of Part D rebatable drugs and other interested parties. - Medicare Part D benefit redesign The Medicare Part D coverage gap (i.e., donut hole) created under the Medicare Modernization Act in 2003 will be eliminated, and as of January 1, 2025, manufacturers will be subject to mandatory discounts on brand drugs in the initial coverage and catastrophic coverage phases.
-In effect, the change will cap the out-of-pocket spending for Medicare Part D costs at \$2,000 per year starting in 2025.
-The change will be phased in starting in 2024 by capping the out-of-pocket costs at approximately \$3,250 in that year.
+On February 9, 2023, the Centers for Medicare & Medicaid Services issued initial guidance on rebatable drugs to the following: - Pharmaceutical manufacturers of Part B rebatable drugs and other interested parties. - Pharmaceutical manufacturers of Part D rebatable drugs and other interested parties. - Medicare Part D benefit redesign The Medicare Part D coverage gap (i.e., donut hole) created under the Medicare Modernization Act in 2003 has been eliminated.
+Consequently, as of January 1, 2025, manufacturers are subject to mandatory discounts on brand drugs in the initial coverage and catastrophic coverage phases.
+In effect, the change caps the out-of-pocket spending for Medicare Part D costs at \$2,000 per year starting in 2025.
+The change was phased in starting in 2024 by capping the out-of-pocket costs at approximately \$3,250 in that year.